dhegedues/plan-my-miles/README.md

 ## Contact

-Feel free to email me at <david@hegedues.org> if you have any questions or suggestions!
+Feel free to say <hello@dh.software> if you have any questions or suggestions!